pierceluu10/Questr/README.md

-# Questr 🎯
+# Questr

-A full-stack web application that gives users daily quests — small, positive tasks to improve mental, physical, and social wellbeing.
+A full-stack web application that gives users positive daily tasks to improve mental, physical, and social wellbeing.

 ## Features